drkgyoung/UK_Biobank_codelists/README.md

 #### Prescriptions
 Prescription data from UK Biobank are provided in the gp_scripts file.
 This contains read_2, bnf_code, dmd_code and drug_name fields; none are fully populated.
 We search both the read_2 and drug_name fields as combined these provide good coverage.
   * **gp\_read2drugs\_\*** files are Read 2 codes to use with the read_2 field.
 Matches must be exact and case sensitive.
   * **gp\_drugname\_\*** files are full or partial names of medications to use with the drug_name field.
-These should be used in non-case sensitive wildcard searches which allow any number of characrters before or after the name.
+These should be used in non-case sensitive wildcard searches which allow any number of characters before or after the name.
   * Glucose test strip searches only: results containing 'lancet' (again, searched for as a non-case sensitive wildcard) should be excluded from the results
+  * Blood pressure medication searches only: results containing 'drops' should be excluded to remove eye and nose drops.
+Results containing 'colistin ' (picked by 'istin ' keyword) should be removed.

+&nbsp;

+## Treatment/medication codelists for variable 20003 (verbal interview)
+### Codelist contents
+* **20003_diabetes_meds**: glucose-lowering medications (including insulin) plus glucagon.
+Note that 'actos ' includes a final space to prevent matching to medications containing lactose etc.
+* **20003_blood_pressure_meds**: blood pressure medications (classes included: ACE-inhibitors, angiotensin receptor blockers, beta-blockers, calcium channel inhibitors, thiazide-like diuretics).